seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Even as the flourish when true subjects bow
 To a new-crowned monarch: such it is
 As are those dulcet sounds in break of day
-That creep into the dreaming bridegroom’s ear,
+That creep into the dreaming bridegroom's ear,
 And summon him to marriage.
 Now he goes,
 With no less presence, but with much more love,
 Than young Alcides, when he did redeem